Clinical Chair – Dr Peter Bibawy

 She said: “I’m committed to ensuring the services we buy for our local population are of a high quality and that people receive compassionate and appropriate care, in the right place and at the right time.”

-Director of Finance for the Hampshire CCGs Partnership and Chief Finance Officer for NHS North East Hampshire and Farnham, – Roshan Patel
+Executive Director of Finance for the Hampshire and Isle of Wight Partnership of CCGs – Roshan Patel

 Roshan joined the CCG in October 2013.
 He previously worked at West Middlesex University Hospital NHS Trust and Hillingdon Hospitals NHS Foundation Trust and came through the NHS graduate management trainee scheme.